Vargasavour Recipes

 Instructions

-• In a separate bowl, combine Greek yogurt, salt, pepper, white vinegar, minced garlic, and extra virgin olive oil and mix well.
+• In a separate bowl, combine Greek yogurt, ¼ teaspoon salt, pepper, 2 tablespoons white vinegar, minced garlic, and extra virgin olive oil.
+Mix the yogurt mixture well until smooth.

 • Serve chilled as a dip, sauce, or spread.